Prescription sleeping pills: What's right for you?

 - Daytime memory and performance problems

-Side effects of sedating antidepressants
+Side effects of antidepressants with a sedating effect

 - Prolonged drowsiness